YuLinSQ/AegisAuth-SecureCloud-User-Threat-Management-System/README.md

 Using AWS services Ec2, S3, and Lambda, I designed an automated security orchestration and response system that monitors, flags, and alerts on malicious activity:

-EC2 (Secure Application Server): Configure your EC2 instance to log authentication attempts or application traffic.
+EC2 (Secure Application Server): Configure EC2 instance to log authentication attempts or application traffic.
 Run a script on EC2 that aggregates these access logs (like SSH failure logs or application firewall flags) and periodically ships them to S3 for auditing.

 S3 (The Secure Log Repository): Immutable security log storage, configuring S3 Bucket Policies, forcing Server-Side Encryption (SSE-KMS), and setting up Object Locking to prevent logs from being altered or deleted by an attacker.